IBM-Cloud/ansible-collection-ibm/docs/ibm_cos_bucket.rst

     Protect objects from accidental deletion or overwrites.
 Versioning allows you to keep multiple versions of an object protecting from unintentional data loss.

-  key_protect (False, str, None)
-    CRN of the key you want to use data at rest encryption

-  region_location (False, str, None)
+  cross_region_location (False, str, None)
-    Region Location info.
+    Cros region location info

   storage_class (True, str, None)
     (Required for new resource) Storage class info

-  retention_rule (False, list, None)
-    A retention policy is enabled at the IBM Cloud Object Storage bucket level.
-Minimum, maximum and default retention period are defined by this policy and apply to all objects in the bucket.

-  hard_quota (False, int, None)
-    sets a maximum amount of storage (in bytes) available for a bucket
+  force_delete (False, bool, True)
+    COS buckets need to be empty before they can be deleted. force_delete option empty the bucket and delete it.

   bucket_name (True, str, None)
     (Required for new resource) COS Bucket name

+  region_location (False, str, None)
+    Region Location info.

+  activity_tracking (False, list, None)
+    Enables sending log data to Activity Tracker and LogDNA to provide visibility into object read and write events

+  abort_incomplete_multipart_upload_days (False, list, None)
+    Enable abort incomplete multipart upload to COS Bucket after a defined period of time

+  archive_rule (False, list, None)
+    Enable configuration archive_rule (glacier/accelerated) to COS Bucket after a defined period of time

   resource_instance_id (True, str, None)
     (Required for new resource) resource instance ID

+  single_site_location (False, str, None)
+    single site location info

   allowed_ip (False, list, None)
     List of IPv4 or IPv6 addresses

+  retention_rule (False, list, None)
+    A retention policy is enabled at the IBM Cloud Object Storage bucket level.
+Minimum, maximum and default retention period are defined by this policy and apply to all objects in the bucket.

-  abort_incomplete_multipart_upload_days (False, list, None)
+  noncurrent_version_expiration (False, list, None)
-    Enable abort incomplete multipart upload to COS Bucket after a defined period of time
+    Enable configuration expire_rule to COS Bucket after a defined period of time

+  hard_quota (False, int, None)
+    sets a maximum amount of storage (in bytes) available for a bucket

-  single_site_location (False, str, None)
+  key_protect (False, str, None)
-    single site location info
+    CRN of the key you want to use data at rest encryption

   endpoint_type (False, str, public)
     public or private

-  activity_tracking (False, list, None)
-    Enables sending log data to Activity Tracker and LogDNA to provide visibility into object read and write events

-  noncurrent_version_expiration (False, list, None)
-    Enable configuration expire_rule to COS Bucket after a defined period of time

   id (False, str, None)